My goal as a mechanical engineer is to glorify God through benevolent, quality engineering practice.

 2.009 Product Engineering Process (Senior Capstone)

 Fall 2013 The team of 19 made a navigational heads-up display for motorcyclists.
 I led 1) external and internal development of the Android app and 2) user input.
 Placed first out of eight teams.
-See the team presentation or brochure.
+See the team brochure.

 Verilog Brick Breaker Game